djmgit/cupcake/README.md

 </html>
 ```

-Now lets fire up Cupcake using the following
+Now lets fire up Cupcake using the following command:

 ```
-./dist/cupcake <path_to_the_create_docroot>
+./dist/cupcake <path_to_the_created_docroot>
 ```
 I usually prefer providing absolute path when working with paths.

-Cupcake should greet you with the following sereies of messages in your terminal:
+Cupcake should greet you with the following series of messages in your terminal:
 ```
 Starting cupcake on port 9001 ...
 Creating socket ...